Merino wool shrunk – what to do? Practical tips for rescuing and caring for your merino clothing

 Conclusion

-If shrunk merino wool doesn’t automatically mean saying goodbye.
-With lukewarm water, a bit of care product, and patience, many garments can at least be partially saved.
-Even more important, however, is the right care: gentle washing, flat drying, and mindful handling of Merino wool ensure that your clothing stays beautiful, functional, and comfortable for a long time.
+If your merino wool has shrunk, it doesn't automatically mean saying goodbye.
+With lukewarm water, some care product, and patience, many garments can be at least partially rescued.
+But even more important is proper care: gentle washing, flat drying, and mindful handling of merino wool ensure that your clothing stays beautiful, shape-stable, and functional for a long time – whether hiking, at the office, or on your next adventure.

 0 comments